Voices from the cancer frontline: An open letter from Perci Health in response to the National Cancer Plan for England

 While the Plan aims to address the existing inequities in cancer care, members of the Perci Health Lived Experience Board identified gaps in these strategies, particularly in respect to supporting those with intersectional needs.
 Meanwhile our professionals, including an oncology dietitian and oncology physiotherapist, have concerns about access to rehabilitation and specialist support.

 Several members of the response group wonder whether the plan is deliverable at scale and within today’s workforce constraints.
-More than one felt that the role of Allied Health Professionals has been under-valued in the Plan, while Lisa Punt, Centre Head of Maggie’s Cambridge, said, ‘I feel there should be a broader view of what other services are currently in place that could partner with the NHS to provide holistic care.’
+More than one felt that the role of Allied Health Professionals has been under-valued in the Plan, while Lisa Punt, Centre Head of Maggie’s Cambridge and Perci Health Menopause Practitioner, said, ‘I feel there should be a broader view of what other services are currently in place that could partner with the NHS to provide holistic care.’

 Finally, our response group unanimously praised the Plan’s investment in digital architecture but questioned whether the approach is comprehensive enough.
 Perci’s Chief Technology Officer Paddy Rehill, said that, ‘The opportunity now is to go further – using technology to enable genuinely personalised, risk-stratified and proactive interventions that innovate beyond existing pathways – not just digitising what currently exists.’